nishthaatharva/EFProject/README.md

 # EFProject

 # Entity Framework
--Entity Framework is an Object/Relational Mapping (O/RM) framework.
+- Entity Framework is an Object/Relational Mapping (O/RM) framework.
 It is an enhancement to ADO.NET that gives developers an automated mechanism for accessing & storing the data in the database.

 # Repository-service pattern
 - It provides data abstraction and